Climacrux/docs.cdrplatform.com/src/pages/docs/transparency.md

 ## Carbon removal purchases

-Climacrux publishes all of their carbon removal purchases from their partners so they can be verified by yourself or other third parties.
+We - Climacrux LLC - publishes all of our carbon removal purchases from our partners so they can be verified by yourself or other third parties.
 A full list can be found in this [google sheet](https://docs.google.com/spreadsheets/d/11ajdfvSHyK3pb_X0GhpAso1wS0iw8BYpa86EtTG6QEY/edit).

 ### Example